 Westbourne Park Villas

-Transformation of an unloved HMO: this project will see the extension and full refurbishment of a four-bedroom villa in Notting Hill, dating from the 1840’s.
-A major new stepped rear extension unlocks the potential of the house transforming the relationship to the garden – with designs also for a south-shading planted pergola.
+Transformation of an unloved HMO: this project involved the extension and full refurbishment of a four-bedroom villa in Notting Hill, dating from the 1840’s.
+A major new stepped rear extension unlocks the potential of the house transforming the relationship to the garden.
 The top floor becomes a pair of stunning study-studios with new vaulted ceilings and natural lighting.

 The existing house was previously an HMO and had been chopped into three flats.
 Our design reorganises and restores the building, creating generous living spaces more in line with the original proportions.
 It also creates a series of comfortable bedrooms and radically upgrades the low-energy performance.